akiru-brew/Puckered-Up/README.md

 ![beer](beer.jpg)

-Obviously it needs a couple of weeks to condition, but the first taste sya ut's hazy and has a slight mount tingle, almost like an IPA.
+Obviously it needs a couple of weeks to condition, but the first taste shows it's hazy and has a slight mount tingle, almost like an IPA.
 But it's not sour.

 ## Lessons learnt